futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

 Lazy evaluation sometimes makes it trickier to really understand how a piece of code for folks used to languages with strict semantics (as I am).
-We sometimes want (or need) to introduce strictness to avoid space leaks and to make memory allocations more predictable in certain parts of our code.
-The usual suggestion is to "carefully sprinkle strict evaluation" and one of then classic examples is using `foldl` to sum a list of ints, with the result that instead of returning a result using constant space, it ends up failing because thunks pile up until memory is exhausted.
+We sometimes want - or need - to introduce strictness to avoid space leaks and to make memory allocations more predictable in certain parts of our code.
+The usual suggestion is to "carefully sprinkle strict evaluation" in our code; one of the classic examples of memory leak is using `foldl` to sum a list of ints, with the result that instead of returning a result using constant space, it ends up exhausting the available memory before returning a result because thunks pile up.
-But apart from a couple of really good examples in Real World Haskell I didn't found too many examples of what that actually mean in more complex scenarios and I find it always tricky to add strictness to a piece of Haskell code and I'm confident that one more example won't hurt.
+Apart from a couple of really good examples in Real World Haskell, I didn't found too many examples of what that actually means in more complex scenarios and I find it always tricky to add strictness to a piece of Haskell code.

-We'll be using the Bloom filter implemented in chapter 26 of Real World Haskell as an example, the version contained in the book creates the Bloom filter lazily so our goal will be to create a strict version of that particular piece of code.
-In a nutshell, a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a probabilistic data structure composed of a number of hashes and an array of bits whose API allows only insertion and membership test.
-The latter API might return false positives with a probability set when the filter is instantiated.
+We'll be using the Bloom filter implemented in chapter 26 of Real World Haskell as an example, the version contained in the book creates the filter lazily: our goal will be to create a strict version of that particular piece of code.
-Here's the original version (the code is mostly as it is in the book with a few amendments):
+In a nutshell, a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a probabilistic data structure that consists of several hash functions and a bit array whose API allows only insertion and membership querying.
+The latter API might return false positives with an expected error rate decided when the filter is instantiated.
+Here's a function that builds a Bloom filter lazily:

 ``` haskell
 -- file: BloomFilter/BloomFilter.hs